 - 1. Using the alignment posts, place the fan on the palm-rest and keyboard assembly. - 2.
-Replace the two screws (M2x2) that secure the system fan to the palm-rest and keyboard assembly. - 3.
+Remove the two screws (M2x3) that secure the fan to the palm-rest and keyboard assembly. - 3.
 Connect the fan cable to the system board.

-- 1. Install the base cover. - 2.
-Follow the procedure in After working inside your computer.
+- 1. Install the base cover.

+- 2. Follow the procedure in After working inside your computer.

+- 3. Exit Service Mode.